 Security Features

-Fords with factory immobilisers, alarms, or aftermarket tracking devices can attract lower premiums from some Australian insurers.
+Fords with factory immobilisers, alarms, or aftermarket GPS tracking can attract lower premiums.
+The Ranger's popularity with thieves makes security especially important.

 🔧